RAPE OF A CHILD

 RAPE OF A CHILD UNDER WASHINGTON LAW

 This offense is different than the general charge of “rape.”
 In rape cases, prosecutors must prove specific elements of the crime (e.g., sexual intercourse, lack of consent, force, and penetration).
-“Rape of a child,” however, is proven, or established, solely by the age of the victim and the defendant.
+“Rape of a child,” however, is proven, or established, solely by establishing that sexual intercourse occurred and the defendant was more than a certain number of years older than the victim.
 This is why the crime is sometimes referred to as “statutory rape.”
 Washington statute specifies at what age a victim is unable to consent to sex.

 To help clarify this, let’s consider the three degrees of the rape of a child under Washington law.